hstreamdb/docs-next/docs/develop-with-kafka-api/compatibility.md

 ::: tip

-The configuration of Kafka brokers is not applicable to HStream, as HStream is an entirely different implementation.
+The configuration of Kafka brokers does not apply to HStream, as HStream is an entirely different implementation.

 :::